 Reference Workflow for Big Data Management on the Cloud

 Based on the reference architecture and essential components, a reference workflow for a Big Data management system can be envisaged as four phases.

 Data Ingestion Phase: The Data Ingestion phase is responsible for the import and storage of data from various data sources, databases and various data stores.
 The end result of ingestion is to have a common repository of data, in the form of a Data Lake or a Big data storage system.

-There are several ways to ingest data into big data systems, and the choice depends on the requirements of the specific use case and the nature of the data.
+There are several ways to ingest data into big data systems, and the choice depends on the requirements of the specific The general interpretation of a use case covers the description of what a system does in a real-world scenario to achieve a set of objectives.
+Here the system refers to a technology platform, component or tool.
+Scenario refers to a real-world problem, and the objectives define a solution to the...
+More and the nature of the data.
 Here are some common methods for ingesting data in big data systems:

 - Batch processing: Data is collected over a period of time and then ingested into the big data storage in bulk.
 This method is ideal for non-time-sensitive data processing and analytics tasks.
 Hadoop is one of the earliest tools used for batch processing of big data.

 - Real-time/streaming processing: Data is ingested and processed as soon as it's generated, allowing for real-time analysis and decision-making.
 Real-time events emitted from applications and third-party sources are best handled using this ingestion method.
 It is suitable for time-sensitive applications, such as fraud detection and real-time analytics.